“There Has Come New”

 Probably most people under biblical influence have been either perplexed or distressed by the alarming phrase, “the unpardonable sin.”
 The fear has been aggravated by the way modern evangelists use this idea, finding it a very convenient one with which to frighten those they wish to persuade to seek salvation according to their formula.

-“The Rich Man and Lazarus” (in 2 parts)
+“The Rich Man and Lazarus” (Part One) (Part Two)

 When interpreted as a parable, the story of the rich man and Lazarus offers no opposition to the teaching of the Old Testament concerning the death state.
 When read as literal history it negates the entire volume of Hebrew revelation.
 Still, even when interpreted as a parable, a grave difficulty immediately presents itself.
 The problem is, How may we interpret as a parable that which is not called such?